RAlmanzo/Portfolio-Backend/README.md

 To ensure code quality and stability, this project uses GitHub Actions for automated Continuous Integration (CI).

 🧪 What It Does:
-Every time you push or create a pull request to the main or dev branches:

 ✅ The project is built using dotnet build